 I bought a 30 round magazine for my pistol at the gun show last weekend.
 I’ve never wanted one in the past, but I bought it because I do think they’re going to get at least temporarily scarce because of the drumbeat of a few politicians and many news organizations for a ban on them (I seriously doubt that ban will happen, but I don’t have a crystal ball).

 But how did I do anything wrong by buying that mag?
 Why should I feel bad?
 It doesn’t matter whether I buy a pistol, a machine gun, a grenade launcher or a tank … they are no danger to anyone else.
 I’m not a murderer, and it won’t affect what happened in Tucson or whatever WILL happen in the next place some freak goes off the deep end.

-So why should I limit what I allow myself to own because . . . → Read More: An anti-gunner wonders why we didn’t automatically limit the guns we would buy after the Tucson murders
+So why should I limit what I allow myself to own because of what someone else did? . . . → Read More: An anti-gunner wonders why we didn’t automatically limit the guns we would buy after the Tucson murders